Umayanga98H/USD_LKR_forecasting/README.md

 This project develops and evaluates a multi-stage hybrid ensemble forecasting model for the USD/LKR exchange rate, combining statistical models (ARIMA, ARIMAX, GARCH), deep learning architectures (LSTM, GRU), and gradient boosted trees (XGBoost).
 Gold spot price is incorporated as a novel exogenous predictive feature, motivated by its well-documented safe-haven relationship with emerging market currencies during periods of financial stress.

-The model is trained on 50 years of daily USD/LKR OHLC data (1975–2026) and evaluated on the 2022 Sri Lanka economic crisis period — the most extreme structural break in the dataset's history.
+The model is trained on 50 years of daily USD/LKR OHLC data (1975-2026) and evaluated on the 2022 Sri Lanka economic crisis period, the most extreme structural break in the dataset's history.
 A formal ablation study quantifies gold's marginal predictive contribution.
 An interactive five-page Power BI dashboard translates findings into stakeholder-accessible visualisations.

 ## Research Question

-Can a multi-stage hybrid ensemble model incorporating technical indicators and gold price as an exogenous macroeconomic signal achieve superior USD/LKR forecasting accuracy compared to individual baseline models - and does gold price contribute meaningfully to that accuracy?
+Can a multi-stage hybrid ensemble model incorporating technical indicators and gold price as an exogenous macroeconomic signal achieve superior USD/LKR forecasting accuracy compared to individual baseline models, and does gold price contribute meaningfully to that accuracy?

 ## Key Results (Test Set 2022–2026)